AlecTitterton/crossword_solver/Crossword Solver/en/step_5.md

 You may have noticed that your `InputField` and your results are two separate outputs.
 We can fix this by putting both pieces of code inside a `Column`.
 At the same time, we can add a title, and instructions on how to use the tool.

 --- task ---
-Use what you learned about `Column` and `Frame` in the last task to put both of your outputs into a single, framed column.
++ Use what you learned about `Column` and `Framed` in the last task to put both of your outputs into a single, framed column.

-Add text to explain the instructions, and to lable the `InputField` and the list of words.
++ Add text to explain the instructions, and to lable the `InputField` and the list of words.

-Use `Text` and `Style` to customise the look of the text.
++ Use `Text` and `Style` to customise the look of the text.

-You can alter your code from the previous task.
++ You can alter your code from the previous task.

 ```
 Framed[Column[{x = "a__le";